 What an IQ of 120 Predicts

-IQ of 120 is associated with strong performance across virtually all academic disciplines and professional fields that require analytical thinking.
+An IQ of 120 is associated with strong performance across virtually all academic disciplines and professional fields that require analytical thinking.
 The research on IQ and occupational performance consistently shows that scores above 115โ120 are associated with success in the most cognitively demanding professions โ medicine, law, engineering, research, finance, and executive management.
+This relationship between cognitive ability and real-world outcomes is also explored in depth in the research on IQ and income, which finds that earnings differences by cognitive tier are most pronounced at the professional end of the scale.

 This does not mean that everyone in these fields scores above 120, or that scoring 120 guarantees success in any of them.
 Mean IQ scores in professional fields vary โ the average for physicians is estimated around 120โ125, for lawyers around 115โ120, for engineers around 115โ125.
 A score of 120 places you comfortably within the cognitive range associated with these fields.